chaos-polymtl/lethe/doc/source/theory/fluid_dynamics/stabilization.rst

 Galerkin Least-Squares formulation
 -----------------------------------

 The GLS formulation is built as a generalization of the stabilization procedure in the SUPG/PSPG formulation.
-It is based on a Least-Squares term based on the momentum equation.
-It includes both the SUPG and PSPG terms as well as an additional term that can be seen in the weak form:
+It consists of both the SUPG and PSPG terms as well as two additional terms: a term based on a Least-Squares term based on the momentum equation and a term based on a Least-Squares term based on the incompressibility constraint.
+All terms can be seen in the following weak form:

 .. math::